izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Home.md

 ## Introduction

-**Horde** is a client/server application designed to support golden-path workflows that Epic use internally to develop Fortnite, Unreal Engine, and other titles.
+**Horde** is a client/server platform designed around workflows that Epic uses internally to develop Fortnite, Unreal Engine, and other titles.

 It is provided with full source code to all Unreal Engine licensees, and is meant for licensees to host and configure themselves.
 We provide pre-built Docker images for deployment on Linux, and an MSI installer for Windows.

-Horde provides the following services:
+Horde provides the following functionality, each of which may be enabled or disabled individually:

 * **[Build Automation (CI/CD)](Config/BuildAutomation.md)**: A build automation system designed for teams working with large Perforce repositories.